loomio/loomio-deploy/README.md

 DISABLE_USAGE_REPORTING=1
 ```

-__My personal request is that you do not disable usage reporting__.
-I have worked full time on this project for more than 7 years.
-I ask that you leave this simple usage reporting on, so that I can be encouraged by knowing how much Loomio usage is going on.
+__My request to you, is that you do not disable usage reporting__.
+It's really encouraging to see other active instances of Loomio, and the information can help us report our impact as a social enterprise and business.

 ### Setup SMTP